yt-dlp/yt-dlp/README.md

 See the public functions in [`yt_dlp/YoutubeDL.py`](yt_dlp/YoutubeDL.py) for other available functions.
 Eg: `ydl.download`, `ydl.download_with_info_file`

 **Tip**: If you are porting your code from youtube-dl to yt-dlp, one important point to look out for is that we do not guarantee the return value of `YoutubeDL.extract_info` to be json serializable, or even be a dictionary.
-It will be dictionary-like, but if you want to ensure it is a serializable dictionary, pass it through `YoutubeDL.sanitize_info` as shown in the example above
+It will be dictionary-like, but if you want to ensure it is a serializable dictionary, pass it through `YoutubeDL.sanitize_info` as showed in the example above

 # DEPRECATED OPTIONS

-These are all the deprecated options and the current alternative to achieve the same effect
+These are all the deprecated options and the current alternative to achieve the same effect.

 #### Redundant options
 While these options are redundant, they are still expected to be used due to their ease of use